Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament & Intelligence of the Swedish Vallhund 🧠

-The Swedish Vallhund is an active, energetic dog with plenty of intelligence and who is always on the alert.
-They are known for their gregarious and outgoing natures, seeming to have a rich sense of humor and a mischievous side.
+The Swedish Vallhund is an active, energetic dog with plenty of intelligence who is always on alert.
+They are known for their gregarious and outgoing natures and have a rich sense of humor and a mischievous side.

-These little guys can be small speed demons, with plenty of stamina to keep it up.
-They need a great deal of activity and like to have people or other animals around to play with.
-They can be quite rowdy, and like most Spitz breeds, they are quite vocal.
+These little guys can be speed demons with plenty of stamina to keep it up.
+They need a lot of exercise and like having people or other animals around to play with.
+They can be rowdy, and like most Spitz breeds, they are vocal.
 If barking at any little thing is not a preference in your living situation, you need to give plenty of time to training this trait out of your dog.

 The Swedish Vallhund is a herding dog.
-This means that they are independent thinkers, often making snap decisions in various scenarios that you might not agree with.
-Keep them on a leash when you are out and about, or they can end up running away without another thought.
+They are independent thinkers, often making snap decisions in various scenarios you might not agree with.
+Keep them on a leash when you are out and about, or they can run away without another thought.

 Are Swedish Vallhunds Good for Families? 🏡

-These dogs are well-suited to family life, no matter how old your kids are.
-They love to play and appreciate the lively spirits of children, becoming their new best friend in a flash.
-These dogs are robust and sturdy with a fair amount of patience, meaning they are a good fit for young children.
-Their size keeps them from being too big to accidentally hurt them.
+Swedish Vallhunds are well-suited to family life, no matter how old your kids are.
+They love to play and appreciate the lively spirits of children.
+They are robust and sturdy with a fair amount of patience, meaning they are a good fit for young children.
+Their size also prevents them from accidentally hurting the kids.

 Do Swedish Vallhunds Get Along with Other Pets? 🐶 😽

-The Swedish Vallhund is generally a good choice if you want a dog with multiple other animals.
-They love to play around and have a good time and are not typically possessive of their space or their people.
+The Swedish Vallhund is generally a good choice if you have other pets.
+They love to play around and have a good time and are not typically possessive of their space or people.

 To ensure that your Vallhund behaves around other animals, socialize them from an early age.
-Since herding is integrated deep into their genetics, they tend to try to herd other animals and even people, if they want to move them.
+Since herding is integrated deep into their genetics, they’ll try to herd other pets and even people if they want to move them.

 Divider 4Things to Know When Owning a Swedish Vallhund